YashasRattehalli/code_scraping/POSTMAN_GUIDE.md

-# Postman Guide for GitHub Repository Discovery Service
+# Postman Guide for GitHub Repository Discovery & Scraping Service

-This guide provides comprehensive examples for testing the GitHub Repository Discovery Service using Postman.
+This guide provides comprehensive examples for testing the GitHub Repository Discovery & Scraping Service using Postman.

 ## Quick Setup